shaloo/web3-user-personas/docs/index.md

 **Driving meaningful engagement** through a Web3 product, solution, design, content, and messaging requires understanding and staying aligned with the evolving nuances of Web3 user personas.
 In reality, a user’s behavior may blend traits from [[persona-archetypes#persona-types|more than one persona types]] featured in this study.

-Use the [[persona-archetypes#persona-template|persona template]] in this study as a foundation to build your own target personas.
-Shape your Web3 product strategy around real user motivations and needs, not assumptions or anecdotal insights.
+Another contribution of this study is a concise [[persona-archetypes#persona-template|persona template]].
+Use it to sketch your target personas.
+Align and reinforce your Web3 product strategy with real user motivations instead of anecdotal guesses.

 ==}